-This baked oatmeal tastes like cake, but is packed full of nutrients!
+This baked oatmeal tastes like apple cake, but is packed full of nutrients!
 The perfect make-ahead breakfast for those busy mornings!

-If you’re not generally a fan of the texture of hot oatmeal, then you definitely have to try baked oatmeal.
+If you’re not generally a fan of the texture a bowl of oatmeal, then you definitely have to try baked oatmeal.
 This stuff is basically like apple cake.
-Who doesn’t want cake for breakfast??

 My favourite part about this baked oatmeal is that you can make up a batch and leave it in the fridge for a few days for a quick and easy breakfast on the go.

-- Preheat oven to 375?F. Grease 8-inch square glass baking dish.
+- Preheat oven to 375 degrees F. Grease an 8-inch square glass baking dish.

 - Combine oats, baking powder, cinnamon, and salt in large bowl.
 Whisk together yogurt, milk, maple syrup, egg and vanilla in another bowl; pour over oat mixture and stir to combine.
 Add chopped apples and mix until incorporated.